btrinite/robocars_hat_hw/README.md

 - WS2812B compatible output to control more RGB Led

 The follwing jumpers are provided for convenience :
-- 5V to GPIO : to inject or not 5V from embedded DC/DC converter to 40 pin header GPIO (used typically to power raspberry from the Hat)
+- 5V to GPIO : to inject 5V power supply to the Host through GPIO connector (to power Raspberry or Jetson Nano from the main Battery).
-- UART0 RX/TX Jumper : to isolate Arduino UART from Rasperry UART, usefull to re-flash in-situ the Arduino
+For other Hosts, please check documentation
+- UART0 RX/TX Jumper : Usually, you need those jumpers since all communication between Host and Hat goes through this UART.
+Removing those jumpers could be needed to isolate Arduino UART while re-flashing it (especially if Host is powered on at flahsing time).

 ## Wiring
 A typical wiring of the Hat is shown below :

 ![Hat Wiring](doc/Wiring.png)

-About jumpers :
-- 5V to GPIO : this jumper allow to inject 5V to the GPIO connector (can be used to power Raspberry or Jetson Nano from the Battery through the DC/DC converter integrated in the DIYRobocars Hat).
-For other Hosts, please check documentation
-- RX/TX Uart jumper : those jumpers allow to connect UART of the embedded Arduino to the GPIO connector pin 8 and 10.
-Usually, you need this jumpers since all communication between Host and Hat goes through this UART.
-Removing those jumpers could be needed to reflash Arduino while the Host is powered (Hot reflash)

 ## Schematic